Navigating Text-To-Image Customization: From LyCORIS Fine-Tuning to Model Evaluation: Supporting Plots

 \subsection{Plots for Category ``Stuffed Toys''}

 The plots for the ``stuffed toys'' category are shown in \cref{fig:shap-stuffed_toy,fig:xy-stuffed_toy-lr,fig:xy-stuffed_toy}.
 Following the reasoning of \cref{apx:scene-plot}, the SHAP analysis is only conducted with epoch 10 checkpoints.
-For the most part, these plots corroborate the statements of \cref{subsec:exp-results}, and much like for the ``scenes'' category, \lora~and~\loha~perform similarly here.
+For the most part, these plots corroborate the statements of \cref{subsec:exp-results}.
 Although the evaluation metrics indicate that training \lora~leads to greater diversity at the expense of base model style preservation, this trend is not visually discernible in the generated images.
 Another interesting observation is the significant improvement in base model style preservation for \lokr~when the factor is decreased, which corresponds to an increase in model capacity.
 We further investigate this phenomenon in \cref{apx:capacity-style}.

 \metricplots{Stuffed Toys}{stuffed_toy}